-The club offers cricket coaching for children and young people aged 6 to 16, from England and Wales Cricket Board (ECB) qualified coaches.
+The club offers cricket coaching for children and young people aged 7 (Year 3) to 16, from England and Wales Cricket Board (ECB) qualified coaches.
 Our U11, U13 & U15 junior teams compete in the Saxon Shore League, and play friendly matches throughout the season.
+Our very first girls team launched in 2022, and a fabulous group of players age 8 – 15 now train together each week.

 Children train in age and ability appropriate groups, with fun exercises and mini games for younger children, and hard ball coaching for older players.
 Cricket equipment is provided, and we welcome complete beginners as well as more experienced young cricketers.
-Come along on a Sunday morning to try a free taster session, or get in touch if you have any questions.
+Young players are welcome to join us for an introduction and free taster session on sunday mornings: contact firstname.lastname@example.org

 We run a cafe for parents and spectators during junior training, and welcome the involvement of parents and friends in the club as volunteers.
 Volunteering roles range from a few hours helping out at club events, to junior team managers, committee and coaching positions.